Defective Work Equipment Claims

 The third requirement is demonstrating that your employer was at fault for your accident.
 This is usually the most difficult part to prove, and will rely upon your solicitor gathering evidence to support your claim.

-We have helped many people make successful claims for injury caused by the use of defective machinery in the workplace.
-If you believe that you have suffered an illness or injury because your employer has not observed their legal duty in maintaining and supplying safe and legally compliant machinery and equipment, contact us to find out if you have a valid claim.
-We offer a free, no-obligation consultation where we will assess the details of your case and provide realistic guidance on your eligibility to make a claim.
+The injury solicitors we work in partnership with have helped many people make successful claims for injury caused by the use of defective machinery in the workplace.
+If you believe that you have suffered an illness or injury because your employer has not observed their legal duty in maintaining and supplying safe and legally compliant machinery and equipment, call 0800 678 1410 to find out if you have a valid claim.
+You will be provided with a free, no-obligation consultation where a friendly legal adviser will assess the details of your case and provide realistic guidance on your eligibility to make a claim.

 How much compensation can I claim for an injury caused by faulty work equipment?